Adelic line bundles on quasi-projective varieties: Algebraic dynamics

+In the theorem, a closed subvariety $Y$ of $X$ is called \emph{non-degenerate} if $\deg _{\wt L}(Y)>0$.
+This is equivalent to the property that $\TL|_{Y}$ is \emph{big}.
+If $X$ is an abelian scheme and $K$ is a number field, our definition of ``non-degenerate'' agrees with that of \cite{DGH}, which uses Betti maps in the complex analytic setting.

-The theorem generalizes the equidistribution theorem of DeMarco--Mavrak \cite{DM} for families of elliptic curves, and confirms the conjecture (REC) of K\"uhne \cite{Kuh} for abelian schemes.
+The theorem generalizes the equidistribution theorem of DeMarco--Mavraki \cite{DMM} for families of elliptic curves, and confirms the conjecture (REC) of K\"uhne \cite{Kuh} for abelian schemes.
 A weaker version of the theorem for abelian schemes is proved by \cite[Thm.
-1]{Kuh} independently.
+1]{Kuh} independently and applied to prove a uniform Bogomolov conjecture after the work of Dimitrov--Gao--Habegger \cite{DGH}, as mentioned above.
 The proof of \cite{Kuh} is a limit version of the original proof in \cite{SUZ} and uses a result of Dimitrov--Gao--Habegger \cite{DGH} for uniformity in the limit process.

-In the theorem, a closed subvariety $Y$ of $X$ is called \emph{non-degenerate} if $\deg _{\OL}(Y_\triv)>0$.
-This is equivalent to the property that $\OL|_{Y_\triv}$ is \emph{big}.
-If $X$ is an abelian scheme and $K$ is a number field, our definition of ``non-degenerate'' agrees with that of \cite{DGH}, which uses Betti maps in the complex analytic setting.
+Inspired by our formulation, Gauthier \cite{Gau} has extended the equidistribution theorem of \cite{Kuh} to more general settings, which has a large overlap with our equidistribution theorem.

-\subsubsection{Heights of points of a non-degenerate subvariety}
+\subsection{Heights of points of a non-degenerate subvariety}

-Let $K$ be a number field or a function field of one variable.
+\kkk Let $K$ be a number field if $k=\BZ$ or a function field of one variable if $k$ is a field.
 Let $S$ be a quasi-projective variety over $K$.
-Let $(X,f,L)$ be a polarized dynamical system over $S$.
+Let $(X,f, L)$ be a polarized dynamical system over $S$.
 Let $Y$ be a closed subvariety of $X$ over $K$.

-If $Y$ is a section of $X\to S$, our vector-valued height of adelic line bundles generalizes and re-interprets the Tate--Silverman specialization theorem of \cite{Tat, Sil2, Sil3, Sil4} and the work \cite{DM} from families of elliptic curves to families of algebraic dynamical systems.
+Suppose $Y$ is a section of $X\to S$.
+In that case, our vector-valued height of adelic line bundles generalizes and re-interprets the Tate--Silverman specialization theorem of \cite{Tat, Sil2, Sil3, Sil4}, and the work \cite{DMM} from families of elliptic curves to families of algebraic dynamical systems.
 See Lemma \ref{specialization} for more details.